19 July, 2022| SEO|11 minutes

 Traffic Direction

-Once you know the numbers you can drill down to see what pages are attracting the most traffic.
-Is it blogs (if so what topics), a home page or a landing page that has everyone so excited?
+Once you know the numbers, you can drill down to see which pages attract the most traffic.
+Is it blogs (if so, what topics), a home page or a landing page that excites everyone?

 To use this, open the Top Pages report – this will give you a list of the various website pages in order of organic traffic received.

-Take note of any patterns that are emerging in both the most active and least active pages.
+Note any emerging patterns in the most active and least active pages.

 Content strategy gaps

-As well as seeing how you are comparing you can easily see what you are missing out on.
-If all your competitors are ranking for certain keywords that return high traffic numbers, you need to know about it and provide your own content that fits the bill.
+As well as seeing how you compare, you can easily see what you are missing out on.
+If all your competitors rank for specific keywords that return high traffic numbers, you need to know about it and provide your own content that fits the bill.

-The Site Explorer can give you a report on the “Content Gap” which locates keywords that are valuable on other sites and missing on yours.
+The Site Explorer can give you a report on the “Content Gap”, which locates valuable keywords on other sites and missing from yours.
 It’s also a great way to get inspiration for new content and discussions.

 Linkable assets